-In response to the frequent inquiry, "Have you a book, describing the figures of the Quadrilles?" and at the solicitation of many pupils, this little book is furnished.
+In response to the frequent inquiry, "Have you a book, describing the figures of the Quadrilles?" and at the solicitation of many pupils, this little book is offered.
 Care has been taken to render it correct in the minutest technicality.
-For this purpose, no definition of a technical term is given unless sanctioned by standard authority (English and French) or fashionable usage.
+For this purpose, no definition of a technical term is given unless sanctioned by standard authority (English and French,) or fashionable usage.

-The figures of the different Quadrilles herein described, are those now in vogue and as accepted in this country.
-Some of the dances, however, such as the Gavotte or Minuet, Spanish Dance, Sicilian Circle, Virginia Reel, and all round dances, except the Polka, Polka-Redowa, Galop, Valse à Deux Temps, Waltz and Redowa, are not considered fashionable; yet, nevertheless, are in considerable demand, and are almost universally taught.
+The figures of the different Quadrilles herein described, are those now in vogue, as accepted in this country.
+Some of the dances, however, such as the Gavotte or Minuet, Spanish Dance, Sicilian Circle, Virginia Reel, and all round dances, except the Polka, Polka-Redowa, Galop, Valse à Deux Temps, Waltz and Redowa, are not considered fashionable; yet they are in considerable demand, and are almost universally taught.

-All dances not herein contained, have been so long in fashionable disuse, as to preclude their insertion.
+All dances not nerein contained have received such little favor, or have been so long in fashionable disuse, as to preclude their insertion.